Germany has given up its absurd attempt to jail a comedian for insulting the president of Turkey.

 — Camilo Toledo (@camilotoley) October 4, 2016

-Angela Merkel, whose cabinet approved the prosecution was harshly criticised for not defend German free speech.
+Angela Merkel, whose cabinet approved the prosecution, was harshly criticised for not defending German free speech.
 She has now pledged to repeal the law prevent insults against foreign dignitaries.

 Some have speculated that Boehmermann was partly saved by the British Foreign Secretary, Boris Johnson.